xabk/crowdin-comments-to-google-spreadheets/README.md

 This script exports a *static* copy of all the comments and issues from a project on Crowdin.
 Any edits on the resulting sheet *will not* be reflected on Crowdin, and if you rerun the script, they *will be overwritten* with new data from Crowdin.

-**Warning: your API token will be available to anyone you share the spreadsheet with.
-So it's best to create a separate account with limited rights for this, and also limit the API token scope to the absolute minimum (see below).**

 ## Installation
 - Open Google Apps Script editor via the menu in your spreadsheet: `Extensions` → `Apps Script`
 - Open `Project Settings` using the cog icong on the left toolbar and check the `Show "appscript.json" manifest file in editor` checkbox